strongloop/strong-mq/README.md

 Returns a queue for pushing work items.

-Callsback with null on success, an `Error` object on failure.
+Callsback with null on success, or an `Error` object on failure.

 ### push.publish(msg)